Derandomizing Multivariate Polynomial Factoring for Low Degree Factors: Conclusion

-\begin{enumerate} \item Can we decide whether a given sparse polynomial is irreducible in deterministic subexponential time?
+\begin{enumerate} \item Can we decide whether a given sparse polynomial is irreducible in deterministic quasi-polynomial time?
 The proof may already give a good bivariate projection that preserves irreducibility.
-Then Theorem~\ref{thm:sparse-factors} would give us a deterministic subexponential-time algorithm to find irreducible sparse factors of a sparse polynomial.
+Then Theorem~\ref{thm:sparse-factors} would give us a deterministic quasi-polynomial time algorithm to find the irreducible sparse factors of a sparse polynomial.

-\item Can we find \emph{bounded individual degree} sparse factors of a sparse polynomial (that is not restricted as bounded individual degree) in deterministic quasipolynomial time?
-Volkovich asked if multilinear factors of a sparse polynomial can be found in deterministic polynomial time \cite{volkovich2015deterministically}.
-We do not even know a deterministic polynomial time algorithm to test if a sparse polynomial is divisible by a multilinear polynomial.
+\item Can we find \emph{bounded individual degree} sparse factors of a sparse polynomial (that may not have bounded individual degree) in deterministic quasi-polynomial time?
+Volkovich asked if multilinear factors of a sparse polynomial can be found in deterministic polynomial time~\cite{volkovich2015deterministically}.
+Unfortunately, we do not have any deterministic polynomial time algorithm even to test if a sparse polynomial is divisible by a multilinear polynomial.

-\item Can one compute all the factors of a sparse polynomial/constant depth circuit by constant depth circuits of small size?
-At least, can one find all the factors that are computable in constant depth?
-The recent result in~\cite{kumar2024towards} gives a deterministic subexponential-time algorithm that outputs a list of circuits (of unbounded depth and possibly with division gates) that includes all such factors, but there might be spurious factors as well in the list.
+\item Given a blackbox computing the product of sparse irreducible polynomials $f_i$ with bounded individual degree, find the factors $f_i$ in deterministic polynomial/quasi-polynomial time.
+Bhargava, Saraf, and Volkovich~\cite{bhargava2020deterministic} gave a quasi-polynomial time algorithm, when the input polynomial is sparse with bounded individual degree.

-\item Given a blackbox computing the product of sparse irreducible polynomials $f_i$ with bounded individual degree, find $f_i$'s in deterministic polynomial time. \cite{bhargava2020deterministic} gives a quasipolynomial time algorithm, when the input is sparse with constant individual degree and the factors are all sparse (polynomially upper bounded with respect to input polynomial's sparsity). \end{enumerate}
+\item Finally, we highlight a question from \cite{bhargava2020deterministic}.
+Given a blackbox computing the product of two (or more) unknown sparse irreducible polynomials, find those irreducible factors in deterministic quasi-poly or polynomial time.